dora4/dora_samples/README.md

 - Loading progress dialog
 - ARouter for navigating between screens
 - EventBus for event communication
-- Getting Started
-- Clone the project to your local disk:
 - The Universal Adapter using BaseRecyclerViewAdapterHelper
 - The usage of ViewModel